 How To Sell Mineral Rights And Oil & Gas Royalties In Texas?

-The Law Office of Seth K. Bell represents mineral interest owners throughout the State of Texas.
 You may own mineral rights throughout the State of Texas even if you do not own the surface.
 Do not just accept the Oil, Gas, and Mineral Lease presented to you by the operator or their landman.
 The operator’s form lease is extremely favorable to them and can cost you substantially in the signing bonus and expenses against your royalty.
 The Law Office of Seth K. Bell will stand on your side to negotiate the most favorable lease terms possible on your Oil, Gas, and Mineral Lease.

 The Law Office of Seth K. Bell can also review and confirm the accuracy of division orders, ratifications, and other documents received from the operator for mineral owners, royalty owners, overriding royalty interest owners, non-participating royalty interest owners, and working interest owners.
 The Law Office of Seth K. Bell also assists individuals and families with the transfer or assignment of mineral rights received by gift or inheritance.